 Interestingly, many parents may not fully grasp the purpose of FBAs in changing behavior, highlighting the need for increased awareness and education.
 For instance, research shows that while a significant number of parents recognize the importance of understanding challenging behaviors, only a few can articulate how to conduct an FBA and how it contributes to effective behavior management.
 One study even found that 45.6% of participants identified attention as a function of behaviors, emphasizing the need for parents to understand these dynamics.

 Real-life examples showcase the transformative power of FBAs.
 Take, for example, a student who frequently had outbursts in class.
 After understanding how to conduct an FBA, it was revealed that the behavior served as a way to avoid difficult tasks.
-With this insight, educators implemented a tailored intervention that not only reduced the outbursts but also enhanced the child's engagement and academic performance.
+With this insight, educators implemented a that not only reduced the outbursts but also enhanced the child's engagement and academic performance.
 Such stories highlight how to conduct an FBA that can guide interventions aimed at achieving meaningful behavioral improvements.
 Plus, FBAs are required by laws like IDEA 2004 and Colorado HB 12-1345, reinforcing their significance in educational environments.
 Typically, understanding how to conduct an FBA involves a process that takes several weeks to complete, including:

 This gives parents a clear timeline for the evaluation.